Me2U-Afrika/Me2U/README.md

 #Me2U Blog

-Uder Me2U Africa News, we will majorly focus in publishing articles that portray the hidden potential of the 55 African Nations.
-Unique talented writers out their can sign up to write on our different topics that aim to make it kown to the world of the untold African heritage.
-The aim is to spread love, African culture and Unique talents we have within us.
-We hope to encourage all Africans to realize how unique we are and invite them back home where they really belong.
-Visit Africa with Me2U|Africa.
-Each successful participant gets a discount shopping coupon in our Me2U Market and free shipping of their goods and services.
+Under Me2U Afrika News, we majorly focus in publishing articles that portray the hidden potential of the 55 African Nations.
+Unique talented writers out their can sign up to write on our different topics that aim to make it kown to the world of the untold Afrikan heritage.
+The aim is to spread love, Afrikan culture and Unique talents we have within us.
+We hope to encourage all Afrikans to realize how unique we are and invite them back home where they really belong.
+Visit Afrika with Me2U|Afrika.
+Each year we hold an event know as across afrika.
+We uniquely select countries and places to visit with willing participants from across the globe.
+Aim is to show case the opportunities and potential of afrika as a whole.
+Still in preparation.....

+Would you like to Blog for Us??

+Submit your Ideas to us today....Each successful participant gets a discount shopping coupon in our Me2U Market and free shipping of their goods and services.
 No effort goes unrewarded.

 To participate, send as an email with two of your recent written articles.
 Once accepted, we will send you